KitsoSenwedi/responsive-website-cheat-sheet/README.md

 Notice that the edges of the shadow are sharp.
 This is because there is an optional blurRadius value for the box-shadow property:
 box-shadow: offsetX offsetY blurRadius color;
 If a blurRadius value isn't included, it defaults to 0 and produces sharp edges.
 The higher the value of blurRadius, the greater the blurring effect is.

+The vh unit stands for viewport height, and is relative to 1% of the height of the viewport.
+The rem unit stands for root em, and is relative to the font size of the html element.
+As label elements are inline by default, they are all displayed side by side on the same line, making their text hard to read.
+To make them appear on separate lines, add display: block to the label element, and add a margin of 0.5rem 0, to separate them from each other.